Tips for using the Automation editor

 - on the canvas,

-- on the Program Summary page and the “This node is disabled” message is displayed when you hover your mouse over the node.
+- on the Program Reporting page and the “This node is disabled” message is displayed in the Node Details widget when you click the node.

 You can see the most important keyboard shortcuts for the Automation editor in the following table.

 |Undo last action||Ctrl+Shift+Z||Command+Shift+Z|